 Given the deleterious effects of positive intrathoracic pressure on pulmonary blood flow and hemodynamics, patients with Fontan physiology may benefit from extubation as soon as possible after surgery.
 This study shows feasibility of an extubation in the OR for patients undergoing Fontan repair.
 The patient age at time of Fontan was somewhat older than some centers, with a mean age of 3.9.
 Importantly, it is difficult to make any assumptions of causality on improved outcomes with early extubation, as the sicker patients would have been selected to remain on the ventilator coming out of the OR.
 For example, while inotropic score was used as an outcome measure, hemodynamic instability was a criterion for staying on the ventilator in the early postoperative period.
 Additionally, it is unknown as to whether there is a benefit to an extubation in the OR strategy as compared with extubation after an initial stabilization period in the ICU (2-6 hours).
 The re-intubation rate was low in this study at 8.7%, with most re-intubations due to postoperative bleeding.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD & Pediatrics and Interventions, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Interventions and Structural Heart Disease
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Interventions and Structural Heart Disease

 Keywords: Outcome Assessment (Health Care), Lactoglobulins, Heart Defects, Congenital, Water-Electrolyte Balance, Fontan Procedure, Airway Extubation, Body Weight, Edema, Hemodynamics, Postoperative Hemorrhage, Intubation, Hypothermia, Central Venous Pressure, Coronary Artery Bypass, Hemorrhage